How To Wrap Meat Like A Pro

-Better Food From Your Freezer
+Better Food From Your Appliance

 Proper packaging methods mean:

-- Using moisture-vapor-proof paper or containers
+- Using moisture-vapor-proof products or containers

-- Carefully sealing tightly wrapped package
+- Carefully sealing tightly wrapped bundles

 Source: Graphics & Instructions Adapted from “How To Prepare Foods For Freezing“; 1961, Sears, Roebuck & Co.